iranjodh/Election_Analysis/README.md

   <li> The winner of the election with total & percentage of votes received</li></ul>

   <h4>Modifications</h4>
   <ul><li> The election commission can add another column to the input data to collect information about the source of votes for instance : 1) Mail-in Ballot 2) Vote on election day 3) Early voting in person.
-This information will give me statstics of different voting methods and we can segrate this data by every county in the given state.
+This information will give me statistics of different voting methods and we can segrate this data by every county in the given state.
   <li>